A.J. Pollock Player Props: Mariners vs. Phillies

-After batting .103 with two doubles, two walks and three RBI in his past 10 games, A.J.
-Pollock and the Seattle Mariners take on the Philadelphia Phillies (who will hand the ball to Bailey Falter) at 6:40 PM ET on Tuesday.
+On Wednesday, A.J.
+Pollock (.097 batting average in his past 10 games, with two doubles, a walk and three RBI) and the Seattle Mariners face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 6:40 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Cardinals.
+In his most recent game he had a hitless performance (0-for-4) against the Phillies.

 A.J.
 Pollock Game Info & Props vs. the Phillies